William II of Agen

-William II of Agen (Guillaume) was a French prelate of the Catholic Church who was successively the bishop of Agen (1245–1261) and patriarch of Jerusalem (1261–1270).
+William II (Guillaume) was a French prelate of the Catholic Church who was successively the bishop of Agen (1245–1261) and patriarch of Jerusalem (1261–1270).
 He was an energetic and capable churchman who enjoyed the confidence of Popes Innocent IV and Urban IV and the respect of secular rulers.
 After a long and successful career in France, he was appointed to head the Church of Jerusalem during one of its most difficult times.
 In the Kingdom of Jerusalem, William exercised supreme authority, both spiritual and secular, and as papal legate he held sway over the Church throughout the Latin East.
 During his rule, the kingdom once again gained a resident king in the person of Hugh III of Cyprus, whom he had crowned king of Cyprus and supported in the bid for the throne of Jerusalem.

 Bishop of Agen

 William came from Saintonge.
 He attended Pope Innocent IV during the First Council of Lyon in 1245 and was a chaplain to John Gaetano Orsini, then cardinal-deacon of San Nicola in Carcere and later pope.
 In 1247 Innocent made him bishop of Agen and personally consecrated him.
 After leaving the papal Curia, William quickly won Innocent IV's confidence.
 In 1248 the pope entrusted him with oversight of the Inquisition in Toulouse, a task deemed urgent due to delays in prosecutions that were seen as encouraging Catharism, and gave him sweeping powers.

 During his 16-year-long tenure as bishop of Agen, William became an experienced ecclesiastical administrator.
 He devoted sustained effort to recovering tithes that had long been alienated to lay control.
 Rather than relying on ineffective conciliar decrees, he pursued individual negotiations, using carefully structured agreements in which lay holders relinquished their rights in exchange for monetary compensation, avoiding any appearance of simony.
 This large-scale restitution, made possible by prudent management of episcopal resources, marked one of his most notable achievements.

 In 1251, William helped restore peace in Aquitaine between Simon de Montfort and rebellious Gascon barons, with Innocent IV endorsing his authority to interpret the settlement.
-From 1261, William played a central role in implementing Count Alphonse II of Toulouse's extraordinary levy, the fouage, intended to fund a crusade.
+From 1261, William played a central role in implementing Count Alphonse III of Toulouse's extraordinary levy, the fouage, intended to fund a crusade.
 Drawing on his skills as a negotiator, he advised Alphonse's clerks, guided the seneschal of Agenais, and managed local opposition.
 William demonstrated both firmness and flexibility, proposing to postpone payments to make the burden more acceptable, a plan the count approved out of respect for him.
 He personally contributed a substantial sum and oversaw accurate record-keeping of payments, ensuring accountability despite widespread resistance.